systemd/mkosi/mkosi.md

   file may be provided too. `mkosi.skeleton.tar` will be automatically used if found in the local directory.

+`PackageManagerTrees=`, `--package-manager-tree=`

+: This option mirrors the above `SkeletonTrees=` option and defaults to the same value if not configured otherwise, but installs the files to a subdirectory of the workspace directory instead of the OS tree.
+This subdirectory of the workspace is used to configure the package manager.

+: `SkeletonTrees=` and `PackageManagerTrees=` fulfill similar roles.
+Use `SkeletonTrees=` if you want the files to be present in the final image.
+Use `PackageManagerTrees=` if you don't want the files to be present in the final image, e.g. when building an initrd or if you want to refer to paths outside of the image in your repository configuration.

 `ExtraTrees=`, `--extra-tree=`

 : Takes a colon separated pair of paths.
 The first path refers to a